In the third part of my Top Secret Underground War Bunkers series, I visit the Battle of Britain Bunker in Uxbridge, West London.

 Following Dunkirk and the Fall of France, Hitler had hoped to bring the war to a quick end with the invasion of Britain.

-But for the invasion, codenamed Operation ‘Sealion’ to have any chance of success, the Germans first had to secure control of the skies over southern England and remove the threat posed by the Royal Air Force.
+But for the invasion, codenamed Operation ‘Sealion’, to have any chance of success, the Germans first had to secure control of the skies over southern England and remove the threat posed by the Royal Air Force.

 They began by attacking coastal targets and shipping operating in the English Channel.
 Then they started attacking airfields and communication centres.

 But the Germans underestimated the damage it was inflicting.
 In thinking they had broken the RAF, on September 7, 1940, they switched to targeting London.
-Whilst the raids had a devastating effect, they gave the RAF a bit of breathing space and they regrouped.
+Whilst the raids had a devastating effect, they gave the RAF a bit of breathing space, and they regrouped.

 On September 15, 1940, Fighter Command repelled yet another massive attack.

-The Luftwaffe was experiencing severe losses and these were unsustainable.
+The Luftwaffe was experiencing severe losses, and these were unsustainable.
 The chances of a Summer invasion of Britain ran out.
 They had failed to take control of the skies.

 The Battle of Britain was over.

-The Battle of Britain Bunker was home to RAF Fighter Command's No. 11 Group, which was responsible for defending southeast England from attacks by the Luftwaffe throughout the war.
+It was home to RAF Fighter Command’s No. 11 Group, which was responsible for defending southeast England from attacks by the Luftwaffe throughout the war.

-The bunker was part of an air defence system developed by Air Chief Marshal Sir Hugh Dowding known as The Dowding System.
+The bunker was part of an air defence system developed by Air Chief Marshal Sir Hugh Dowding, known as The Dowding System.

 Dowding brought together the RAF, ground defences and the latest in radar technology to create a single coordinated defence system.
 And the bunker was at the centre of the whole operation.

-Under the command of Air Vice-Marshal Keith Park, No. 11 Group shot down more than 1,000 German aircraft during the Battle of Britain, each one having been controlled from the Battle of Britain Bunker in Uxbridge.
+Under the command of Air Vice-Marshal Keith Park, No. 11 Group shot down more than 1,000 German aircraft during the Battle of Britain, each one having been controlled by Fighter Command, in Uxbridge.

-Exactly how Fighter Command managed to defeat the Luftwaffe in the skies above Britain from a Bunker in Uxbridge is extremely complex and I feel beyond the scope of this blog so if you are interested in the Second World War and the Battle of Britain, I highly recommend that you visit soon.
+Exactly how Fighter Command managed to defeat the Luftwaffe in the skies above Britain from a Bunker in Uxbridge is extremely complex and I feel beyond the scope of this blog, so I highly recommend that you visit soon.

 The Guard Room: